-Each year, across America, an average of 250,000 people are victimized by hate crimes – criminal expressions of bigotry that terrorize entire communities and fray the social fabric of our country.
+Each year, across America, an estimated 204,600 people are victimized by hate crimes – criminal expressions of bigotry that terrorize entire communities and fray the social fabric of our country.

 As defined by the FBI, a hate crime is a violent or property crime – such as murder, arson, assault or vandalism – that is “motivated in whole or in part by an offender’s bias against a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.”